Venetian Islands, Florida: Demographics

 As of 2000, the population of Biscayne Island had 412 people.
 The zip code for Biscayne Island is 33139.
 The area covers 0.181 sqmi.
 As of 2000, there were 215 males and 197 females.
 The median age for males were 42.1 years old, while the median age for females were 48.0 years old.
 The average household size had 1.6 people, while the average family size had 2.4 members.
 The percentage of married-couple families (among all households) was 28.8%, while the percentage of married-couple families with children (among all households) was 4.0%, and the percentage of single-mother households (among all households) was 0.8%.
 The percentage of never-married males 15 years old and over was 19.6%, while the percentage of never-married females 15 years old and over was 14.6%.

 As of 2000, the percentage of people that speak English not well or not at all made up 6.9% of the population.
 The percentage of residents born in Florida was 24.8%, the percentage of people born in another U.S. state was 24.8%, and the percentage of native residents but born outside the U.S. was 4.7%, while the percentage of foreign born residents was 45.7%.

 San Marco Island

 San Marco Island is a neighborhood in the City of Miami, Florida, United States.
 It is the 2nd westernmost of the Venetian Islands, a chain of artificial islands in Biscayne Bay.
 It is between Biscayne Island and San Marino Island.
 It contains upscale houses and the Venetian Causeway.

+Education

+The local school district for the entire county is Miami-Dade County Public Schools.
+Zoned schools for the Venetian Islands include: